innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## Delete reposiotry in your GraphDB instance
+## Delete Repository in a GraphDB Instance

-Delete the repsoitry of GraphDB
+Delete a repository in the connected GraphDB instance:

 ```javascript
 graphDBEndpoint
   .deleteRepository({